-Approving these two requests at this time can not be justified by the land needs analysis carried out for Hagersville.
-There are sufficient employment and residential lands within the current urban boundary to accommodate future needs to 2051.
-No supporting information was provided in the request to demonstrate that the lands can be serviced.
+The Land Needs Assessment report was based on forecasts for Haldimand County contained in the report "Greater Golden Horseshoe: Growth Forecasts to 2051" prepared by Hemson Consulting in 2020 as background supporting information for Amendment No. 1 to the Growth Plan.
+The forecasts contained in the Hemson report were prepared at a large scale for the entire Growth Plan area.
+The forecasts in this report are based on the two reports that have been prepared by Watson and Associates Economists specifically for Haldimand County and which Council has accepted and directed to be used for municipal planning purposes.
+Approving this request at this time can not be justified by the land needs analysis carried out for Hagersville.
 Expansion of the Hagersville urban area at this scale requires a comprehensive investigation that examines potential development areas, the efficient extension of municipal infrastructure, and impacts on agricultural resources, natural environmental features and cultural heritage resources.
-As these investigations have not been carried out and the lands are needed to meet 2051 growth lands the DG Group request should not be approved.
+As these investigations have not been carried out and the lands are needed to meet 2051 growth needs, the DG Group request should not be approved.